How to become a solicitor

 Read how .

-If you haven’t studied a degree yet, and you’re considering one, you may want to browse our related subject areas at ßÏßÏÊÓƵ (you should check your course is accredited by the correct body):
+If you haven’t studied a degree yet, and you’re considering one, browse our related subject areas at ßÏßÏÊÓƵ (you should check your course is accredited by the correct body):

 How to get experience as a solicitor

-It is important to get as much work experience as possible if you want to become a solicitor.
-Here are some of the ways you can get experience whilst studying a law degree with ßÏßÏÊÓƵ:
+It's important to get as much work experience as possible if you want to become a solicitor.
+Here's some of the ways you can get experience whilst studying a law degree with ßÏßÏÊÓƵ:

 - give legal advice assistance to the public through our